Yes, yes, y’all! It’s TBT time! Clueless and knee-highs, discmans and guys with hoop earrings… and the Foo Fighters singing this week’s throwback jam!

 Suddenly the stakes are raised.
 The game has changed.
 For as this deranged monster embarks on an unspeakable spree of perversion and murder, Smoky is coming alive again–and she’s about to face her greatest fears as a cop, a woman, a mother…and a merciless killer’s next victim.

-#TBT Review: This is the kind of book that I know I’m going to love before I ever read a single sentence.
+#TBT Review: This is the kind of book that I knew I was going to love before I ever read a single sentence.
 A super tough female heroine, with a traumatized past, who has become the main target of a twisted serial killer’s bloody game that gives you lots of gore.
 I mean sure, it’s a tale as old as time in this genre.
 It’s been done to death, but when it’s done well?
 Who gives a fuck?
 It’s a wild, tense, dark and twisty ride.
 Extra points for making me cry into my wine because of a dog, though.
 I hardly ever cry when I read.
 It’s a true victory to make it happen.
 I wouldn’t necessarily call this a mystery, as the police drama/thriller aspect overshadowed who Jack Jr was.
 By the time he was revealed I felt I didn’t care all that much, I just wanted to see him die and see Smoky win.

 A Head Full of Ghosts by Paul Tremblay